NJHKI Internship Program

-The NJHKI Internship Program can fulfill the Honors College Capstone requirementThe New Jersey Healthy Kids Initiative is open to accepting two Honors College interns each year for their HC Capstone requirement.
+The FCHS Internship Program can fulfill the Honors College Capstone requirementThe Department of Family and Community Health Sciences is open to accepting two Honors College interns each year for their HC Capstone requirement.

 Program Overview

-The New Jersey Healthy Kids Initiative (NJHKI) views internships as an opportunity for students to see how everything they have learned in their courses relates to the broader world of public and community health.
+Rutgers Cooperative Extension (RCE) helps the diverse population of New Jersey adapt to a rapidly changing society and improve their lives and communities through an educational process that uses science-based knowledge.
+RCE’s Department of Family and Community Health Sciences (FCHS) helps people stay healthy, enjoy life, be active, and reduce healthcare costs by combining research and practical advice to improve their health for a better tomorrow.
+FCHS’s internships allow students to see how everything they have learned in their courses relates to the broader world of public and community health.
 The goal of the internship is to further students' practical experience while enhancing the work of public and community health.
 Through the internship, students will have the opportunity to demonstrate an integration of coursework into a real-world setting, preparing them for professional careers and advanced degrees.

 Internship Benefits